idef1x/mail-owncloud-docker/README.md

 # Postfixadmin
 Default user/pwd: admin@example.com/postfix

-Please create you own superadmin for the domains and so you can delete the default
+Please create you own superadmin for the domains so you can delete the default

 # To Do:
 - Apache certificates